Yutani140x/saturnix-camera/README.md

 ## Known issues

-This is still experimental.
-Here's what doesn't work great yet:

-### Speed ⚠️

-- Takes about a minute to boot
-- Each photo takes 8–14 seconds to process

-The slowness comes from how the camera pipeline works right now — it stops and restarts the camera twice for every shot.
-Most of the delay is that restart cycle, not the actual capture.

-There's a fix planned: switching to a method that captures full-res without stopping the camera.
-That should bring it down to about 1.5–2.5 seconds per shot.

 ### Assembly

-- Build instructions are not ready yet
+- The assembly instructions are being finalized.
 - Assembly is a bit complicated
-- Requires soldering — not beginner-friendly for now
+- Requires soldering — **not beginner-friendly**

-Despite these limitations, the camera has been tested in real-world use (including multi-day outdoor trips) and works reliably for still photography.

 ---

 ## UI:

 The interface is designed to look like an old terminal.
 I like that look, and it's also much lighter on the processor than a fancy UI.
-- Colors: Solid only — amber (#FFBF00), white, and black
+- **Colors**: Solid only — amber (#FFBF00), white, and black
-- Font: DejaVu Sans Bold 14px via Pillow
+- **Font**: DejaVu Sans Bold 14px via Pillow
-- Animation: Minimal — blinking AF indicator, a capture animation, a progress bar
+- **Animation**: Minimal — blinking AF indicator, a capture animation, a progress bar
+- **Optional atmosphere effects:** UI noise, decorative labels, and menu transition screens

+*Decorative effects can be adjusted or disabled in the firmware configuration file.*

 __The main constraint is the processor — a 1 GHz Pi Zero.
 UI rendering has to stay under ~15ms per frame to keep the preview smooth.
 Right now I'm focused on performance rather than adding features.__